Is a myth keeping you from having a mammogram? For your health's sake, know the facts.

 "It doesn't matter where I get a mammogram."

 THAT'S A MYTH.
 Where you're screened matters.
 Diagnostic accuracy depends on the the quality of the screening equipment, as well as the experience and expertise of the technicians conducting the screening and the radiologists reading the mammograms.
-Legacy uses 3-D digital mammography for the fastest, most accurate results with the lowest radiation exposure possible.
-Our Breast Health Centers also offer leading-edge screening technologies, including breast-specific gamma imaging (BSGI) and breast MRI, for cases where mammography alone isn't enough.
+Legacy uses reduced radiation 3-D digital mammography for the fastest, most accurate results with the lowest radiation exposure possible.
+Our Breast Health Centers also offer leading-edge screening technologies, including breast-specific gamma imaging (BSGI), breast MRI and ultrasounc, for cases where mammography alone isn't enough.

 Legacy has won multiple quality awards for the excellence of our breast health care, including designation of our Breast Health Centers as Breast Imaging Centers of Excellence by the American College of Radiology.